KfirMorad/AirGapQR/README.md

 ## Features

-1. AES-256 Encryption using the Fernet standard
+1. AES-128 encryption using the Fernet standard
 2. File compression and chunking
 3. QR code generation for each chunk
 4. Camera-based scanning and file reconstruction